 All private landlords must check that new tenants have a right to rent in the UK before renting out their property.
 Failure to do so could result in severe fines of up to £3,000 per tenant or even imprisonment so it is crucial that these checks are carried our correctly.

 What is ‘right to rent?’

-The 2016 Right to Rent law has given landlords new responsibilities.
+The 2016 Right to Rent legislation has given landlords new responsibilities.
 Anyone aged 18 or over wishing to rent property in England and Wales now has to prove they are legally entitled to do this.

-Depending on their immigration status, potential tenants fall into three groups: those with an unlimited right to rent, those with a time-limited right to rent, and those who have no right to rent.
 Designed to prevent illegal immigrants renting a home, it is you, the landlord, who is tasked with implementing the legislation.

 Landlords are now obliged to check the government-specified identity papers of anyone who will be renting your property as their main home during the 28 days before their tenancy agreement begins.